 Moses Never Entered the Promised Land

-When the Israelites suffered water scarcity in the wilderness, God told Moses to speak to a rock, and water would come forth.
+When the Israelites didn’t have enough water in the wilderness, God told Moses to speak to a rock, and water would come forth.
 Instead, Moses struck the rock with his rod, and God got angry.
 He told Moses he wouldn't get to Canaan.

 God showed Moses the Promised Land (Canaan) on Mount Nebo in Moab, but he didn't make it there.